Community Consultation

 These proposals are being shared as part of a community consultation, and we would really value hearing your views.
 Your feedback will help us understand how people feel about the ideas and whether there are other suggestions we should consider.
 Suggestions for teenage provision would also be particularly welcome

-Please review the areas highlighted below and share your thoughts using the form at the bottom of this page.
+Please review the areas highlighted below and share your thoughts by 1st June 2026 using the form at the bottom of this page.
 Your input will help inform the next steps.

 Key to areas to be upgraded: